Before you go any further, Meet a Major in a Minute — recent alum Jessi Dimmock gives you a very quick run-dopwn of what

 We have a lot of double-majors, and many of them do finish in four years.
 The key is to be goal-oriented and to start working on getting your general education and other required classes completed as soon as possible.
 You should also be in close communication with your faculty advisor (well, you should do that anyway, really!) to figure out the most efficient and effective way to plan your courses.

 What about shows?
 Do I have to audition for those?
 And do I stand a chance at getting cast as a freshman?
 What about if I Minor in Theater?
-And what if I don't want to major, but I want to act in one of your shows?
+And what if I don't want to major OR minor, but I want to act in one of your shows?

 Yes!
 You must audition if you want to be in one of our productions.
-And yes, you do have a chance at being cast as a freshman or non-major.
+And yes, you do have a chance at being cast as a freshman, a minor, or a non-major.
 That said, we don’t want to create an expectation that you’ll get the lead role your first time out.
 A strong work ethic, a willingness to learn, and a commitment to working supportively with the rest of the cast and creative team are really important to us.
 If you approach this discipline seriously, and we see that you’re ready to take on the challenge of a particular part, you will be cast.

 Department mainstage auditions are posted in the department and on our audition page; we often host pre-audition workshops and recommend attending those, especially if you're new to the department.
 Being part of our productions is a key part of majoring in Theater, and acting in a show is credited through our 210 course.
 If you aren't cast in a mainstage show, there are also opportunities in Cabaret 204, independent productions, and end-of-semester class projects.

 Musical Theater: I lovelovelove it.
 Do you offer it?